On This Page:

 Measurement challenges

-We track prostate cancer screening rates in U.S. using a large, national, in-person survey in which male respondents were asked several questions about prostate cancer and PSA testing, including whether they had ever had a PSA test and, if so, the time of their most recent test and the main reason for undergoing it (see Data Source, below).
+We track prostate cancer screening rates in the U.S. using a large, national, in-person survey in which male respondents were asked whether they had ever had a PSA test and, if so, the time of their most recent test and the main reason for undergoing it (see Data Source, below).
 There are important limitations to this method that impact what information we can accurately collect and how confident we can be in the findings.
-Studies have found that certain types of healthcare survey questions can be difficult for people to clearly understand and answer, and it is easy for some questions to be misinterpreted.
+Studies have found that certain types of healthcare survey questions can be difficult for people to clearly understand and answer.

-Even though the National Health Interview Survey prostate cancer screening measures have limitations, it is the best nationally representative data we have available to assess prostate cancer screening rates.
+Even though the National Health Interview Survey prostate cancer screening measures have limitations, it is the best nationally representative data we have available.

 Data Source